churchofturing/churchofturing.github.io/posts/motivating-macros.md

 #### The Compilation Pipeline

-Before we move on to some more sohpisticated examples, it's worth looking at where this all fits in to the compilation pipeline.
+Before we move on to some more sohpisticated examples, it's worth looking at where this all fits in to the execution pipeline.

 ```
 ┌─────────────────┐